 and plumes.
 Choose what you would like to remain intact and tidy

 up others by cutting back tall stems to the base foliage.

-As the soil cools,
+As the soil cools, apply mulch around perennial

-mulch the perimeter of perennials, especially those that have been recently
+plants, especially those that have been recently

 - Water roses less frequently and stop fertilizing to prepare them for winter

 dormancy.
 Don’t forget to water monthly during the winter if there is no natural

 snow or rain.

 - Remove any foliage with fungal diseases such as powdery mildew and rust.
 Discard